 Trail shoes that don’t make the cut

 Conventional on-trail itineraries put both different and fewer demands on footwear.
-For example, more midsole cushioning and a wider toebox gives more all-day comfort, and the materials and construction need not be as bomber.
+For example, whereas footwear optimized for off-trail footwear will have a stiff-ish midsole and tapered toebox for edging and precise control, footwear better suited for on-trail hiking will have generous cushioning and a wider toebox for more all-day comfort.
+Also, on-trail hiking does no require the materials and construction to be as bomber.

 Altra Lone Peak 4.5 ($125, 10.5 oz) is the unofficial footwear of thru-hikers, who appreciate its extra wide toebox and generously cushioned 25mm stack height when putting in long days on well maintained trails.
 But the Lone Peak falters off-trail — the toebox is too wide for precise lateral control, and the midsole is too soft for holding edges.
 The Lone Peak 4.0 and 4.5 are more durable than their predecessors, but still lacking for these conditions.